sage-code/maj/README.md

 1. Maj has short words,
 1. Maj do not have intonation,
 1. Maj do not use diacritics,
-1. Maj words are invariant.
+1. Maj words are invariant,
+1. Maj words can stand alone.

 **Punctuation:**
 ------------------------------------------------------------------------------------------------